PanagiotaGr/wafer-fault-detection-with-ml/README.md

 - donut
 - near-full

-> Note: The dataset is not included in the repository due to size restrictions.
+>  Dataset is not included due to size restrictions.

 ---